habibun/symfony-casts/README.md

 git pull origin desired_branch composer install
 ```
-for more details please go to the desired branch and check readme.
+You can find more information in the readme file of the desired branch.

 ## Courses